 - Add additional dried fruit, such as dried cherries, apricots, or dried mandarins

-- Use honey mustard dressing in place of apple cider vinaigrette
+- Use honey mustard dressing or balsamic vinaigrette in place of apple cider vinaigrette

 - Brussel Sprout Salad